 Shereener has delivered workshops on freedom of expression particularly as it relates to art, in conjunction with Index on Censorship.
 She continues to advise on equality & diversity law and contributes to seminars in her capacity as a board member to two charitable organisations.

-Shereener is committed to access to justice and is regularly instructed by the Bar Pro Bono Unit.
 Shereener won the 2011 Sidney Elland Goldsmith Bar Pro Bono Award.
-Lord Goldsmith, who led the judging panel, said:
+Commenting upon Shereener's award, Lord Goldsmith, who led the judging panel, said: